Kendall Jenner and Blake Griffin 'Cooling Off' as He’s Spotted with a Mystery Woman: Source

 Kendall Jenner and Blake Griffin aren’t calling it quits just yet.

-“Blake and Kendall have been cooling off recently, but they’re not officially broken up,” a source tells PEOPLE after Griffin was spotted out and about in Los Angeles over the weekend with a mystery woman.
+“Blake and Kendall have been cooling off recently, but they’re not officially broken up,” a source tells PEOPLE exclusively after Griffin was spotted out and about in Los Angeles over the weekend with a mystery woman.

-“They were definitely giving off couple vibes,” an onlooker tells PEOPLE of Griffin and the woman, with whom he was seen at Soho Malibu.
+“They were definitely giving off couple vibes,” an onlooker tells PEOPLE exclusively of Griffin and the woman, with whom he was seen at Soho Malibu enjoying dinner and drinks with another couple.
 “At one point, she put her hand in his lap, where he held her hand there for about five to 10 minutes or so.”

 Added the eyewitness, “It was so subtle.
 They seemed very low-key together, and their holding hands looked entirely natural.
 They looked like they were really comfortable with each other, and they were definitely not calling any attention to themselves and the little bit of PDA that they shared.”